Article

 We estimate the size of Product Backlog items relative to other estimated items.

-The number you give to the size of a Product Backlog item (“Story”) is called Story Points.
+The number you give to the size of a Team Product Backlog item (“Story”) is called Story Points.
 Story Points are a relative estimate.
 This means that an item with 2 Story Points is twice the size of an item with 1 Story Point, and an item of 8 Story Points is 8 times the size as an item with size 1 or four times as much as an item with size 2.
 In comparison to a 1 SP Story, a 2 SP Story should cost approximately 2x as much effort to implement.

 Story Points are related to each other, but Story Points have no fixed relation to effort (and that includes things like ideal developer days).
 The reason for relative estimates is that they save us the time to re-estimate when a team becomes faster.
 It also allows us to understand throughput and to make forecasts – things we like with an empirical mindset.
 The size of Product Backlog items is estimated by developers.